 Businesses need to consider corporate responsibility (CR) in the context of diversity as social exclusion and low economic activity rates can limit business markets and their growth.
 CR used to be centred on environmental issues, but an increasing number of employers now take a wider view, seeing the overall image of an organisation as important in attracting and retaining both customers and employees.

 Overcoming prejudice and changing entrenched negative attitudes can be difficult.
-To progress diversity, organisations should focus on developing inclusive approaches to employment policies and practices, to personal behaviours, and by managing equality and diversity issues in ways that also support business contexts.
-Ultimately, action should be underpinned by the principles of equal opportunity, fairness and transparency.
-Organisations must go beyond minimal compliance with the law, ensuring that everyone is valued and supported as an individual.
+To progress diversity, organisations should take a systemic approach, including developing an inclusive culture, inclusive approaches to employment policies and practices, to personal behaviours, and by managing equality and diversity issues in ways that also support business contexts.

 Our report, Diversity and inclusion at work: facing up to the business case reviews the evidence on the touchpoints in the employee lifecycle that may contain barriers to equality.
 Businesses should examine their own people management practices and diversity data to understand where barriers lie, taking action accordingly.